 In Business and Limited Business Zones, any business may set up a single, portable, roadside "OPEN" informational-type ground sign which shall not exceed five (5) feet in height and which shall be limited to two (2) faces of not more than twelve (12) square feet per face.
 Such signs shall be (a) constructed as a hinged lean-to sign, a self-supporting sign, or a sign on wheels; (b) exempt from frontline setback requirements; (c) shall not be fluorescent or "day glow" colors; and (d) restricted to 8 or less words (per side) inclusive of any logo with the exception of gasoline/service stations which may display a "brand name" sign without hours in lieu of an "OPEN" sign.
-(4/90)
+Said sign shall be displayed only during business hours.
+(4/90), (4/12)